 Academic institutions are devoted to provide at least one scientific or artistic discipline.
 These are the types of institutions which conduct first-cycle (bachelor’s), second-cycle (master’s), and long-cycle studies.
 Academic institutions also provide education for doctoral (PhD) students.

-Check out here our ranking of the best universities in Poland for international students
+Check out here our ranking of the best universities in Poland for international students.

-Therefore, to complete successfully a year, a student needs to earn 60 credits, which comes to 30 per semester.
+Therefore, to successfully complete a year, a student needs to earn 60 credits, which comes to 30 per semester.
 When it comes to study levels, the options include: first-cycle studies, second-cycle studies, long cycle studies as well as doctoral studies.

 First-cycle studies